-$^{^{2}}$ The use of truthful senders and credulous receivers as the anchoring level-0 types can be traced back to Crawford (2003).
+2The use of truthful senders and credulous receivers as the anchoring level-0 types can be traced back to Crawford (2003).
 Such a specification is adopted by the experimental literature (e.g, Cai and Wang 2006; Wang, Spezio, and Camerer 2010; Crawford and Irreberri 2007a; 2007b) and the theoretical work on lying aversion (e.g., Kartik 2006; Kartik, Ottaviani, and Squintani 2007).

-3For expositional convenience, we now use $m_1(\cdot)$, $m_2(\cdot)$ and $a(\cdot, \cdot)$ to denote pure strategies.
+3For expositional convenience, we now use $m_1(\cdot)$, $m_2(\cdot)$ and $a(\cdot,\cdot)$ to denote pure strategies.

-4Unlike most level-k models have at most two player roles choosing simultaneously and have level-k players best respond to level-(k - 1), we have three player roles with the receiver choosing after seeing senders' messages.
-Hence, we follow Wang, Spezio and Camerer's (2010) asymmetric sender-receiver level-k model to have the level-k receiver best respond to level-k senders, but have level-k senders best respond to each other, as well as the level-(k - 1) receiver.
+$^{^4}$ Unlike most level-k models that have at most two different roles of players choose simultaneously and level-k players best respond to level-(k-1) players, we have three player-roles with the receiver choosing after seeing the senders' messages.
+Accordingly, we follow Wang, Spezio and Camerer's (2010) asymmetric sender-receiver level-k model, in which level-k receiver best responds to level-k senders and level-k senders best respond to each other as well as to level-(k-1) receiver.